yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

 ## Inheritance

-Inheritance is supported, but there are a few things to keep in mind:
+Inheritance is supported, but there are some things to keep in mind:

 ```php
 use Yiisoft\Validator\Rule\BooleanValue;